Monochromatic Subgraphs in Randomly Colored Graphons: Introduction

 The proof is based on a moment comparison technique, where the moments of $T(H, G_n)$ are compared with the moments of the corresponding random variable obtained by replacing every subset of $|V(H)|$ vertices with independent Bernoulli variables (refer to Section \ref{sec:lpoisson} for details).
-Poisson limit theorems for the number of general monochromatic subgraphs in a random coloring of a graph sequence are well-known \cite{birthdayexchangeability,CDM}.
-However, these results show that under general (exchangeable) coloring distribution the number of copies of any particular monochromatic subgraph converges in distribution to a Poisson.
-On the other hand, Theorem \ref{thm:poisson} goes beyond the Poisson regime, and characterizes the limiting distribution of $T(H, G_n)$ for all dense graphs, under the uniform coloring distribution.

-\begin{remark}An useful special case of the above theorem, which generalizes the well-known birthday problem, is when $H=K_s$ is the $s$-clique (monochromatic cliques correspond to $s$-matching birthdays in a friendship network $G_n$).
+\begin{remark} A useful special case of the above theorem, which generalizes the well-known birthday problem, is when $H=K_s$ is the $s$-clique (monochromatic cliques correspond to $s$-matching birthdays in a friendship network $G_n$).
 The asymptotics of multiple birthday matches have found many applications, for example, in the study of coincidences \cite[Problem 3]{diaconismosteller}, hash-function attacks in cryptology \cite{ns}, and the discrete logarithm problem \cite{BBBDL,ghdl}.
 Refer to Example \ref{ex:birthday} for more on the birthday paradox. \end{remark}

+Arratia et al. \cite{arratia} used Stein's method based on dependency graphs to prove Poisson approximation theorems for $T(K_s, K_n)$, that is, the number of monochromatic $s$-cliques in a uniform coloring of a complete graph $K_n$ (see also Chatterjee et al. \cite{CDM}).
+Poisson limit theorems for $T(H, G_n)$ for general $H$ and arbitrary coloring distribution are given in Cerquetti and Fortini \cite{birthdayexchangeability}.
+They assumed that the distribution of colors was exchangeable and proved that $T(H, G_n)$ converges in distribution to a mixture of Poisson.
+However, these results only give conditions under which the limit of $T(H, G_n)$ is a Poisson, and require several assumptions on the number of certain subgraphs in $G_n$ and the coloring distribution.
+On the other hand, Theorem \ref{thm:poisson} goes beyond the Poisson regime, and characterizes the limiting distribution of $T(H, G_n)$ for all dense graphs, under the uniform coloring distribution.